Baseflow/XF-Material-Library/README.md

 |<img src="images/dialog_android.jpg" alt="Android button" width="500" />|<img src="images/dialog_ios.jpg" alt="iOS button" width="573"/> |

 ##### Code
-You can show an alert dialog using any of the following overload methods of `MaterialDialogs.ShowAlertAsync()`.
+You can show an alert dialog using any of the following overload methods of `MaterialDialogs.ShowAlertAsync()` or `MaterialDialogs.ShowConfirmAsync()`.

 There are two common parameters in this method: